avanzosc/odoo-addons/stock_quant_partner_info/README.rst

 Stock - Quant partner info
 ==========================

-This module show the partner related to the quant location.
+With this module, when you are in a customer or supplier location, the name of the partner of the last picking to move the quant is displayed.

 Bug Tracker
 ===========